 Along with the various forms of treatment your doctor or therapist may prescribe to alleviate your symptoms, including:

-Your MD may also recommend a counter-force brace to help alleviate the amount of strain that is put on your elbow during your golf swing.
+Your MD may also recommend a counter-force brace to help alleviate the amount of strain put on your elbow during your golf swing.
 A counter-force brace is a strap that goes around your forearm just below your elbow.

 Some brands include: